matthijsf/HAProxyCertbot/README.md

 ### Credits to: https://kevinbentlage.nl/blog/lets-encrypt-with-haproxy for writing the scripts and tutorial needed to get this going.
 This Repo is for improvement and further development of the scripts

 Place the scripts in /etc/haproxy
-Allow inbound traffic to port 80, 443 and 9080 to the HA proxy server
+Allow inbound traffic to port 9080 to the HA proxy server

 Use requestNewCertificate.sh for each and every domain you want to add an ssl certificate for. run the script using 2 arguments